department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/contact-information/README.md

 ### Key results – Engagement

-These are mostly baseline metrics since we did not have KRs documented for the original 2018 launch or the VA Profile (formerly Vet 360) integration.
+These are just average metrics since we did not have KRs documented for the original 2018 launch or the VA Profile (formerly Vet 360) integration.

 - Number of mailing addresses updates should be about 5K per week.
 - Number of home addresses updates should be about 5K per week.